Post Banner Image

 By Daily Passport Team

 If you’re a seasoned traveler, your favorite suitcase has probably picked up a few scuffs, stains, or scratches on the road.
 But while some may consider that a point of pride, there’s a difference between weathered and dirty.
-Wondering how to keep your luggage in tip-top shape no matter where you travel?
-Read on for these essential (and easy) tips on how to actually keep your luggage clean.
+Wondering how often you should clean your suitcase?
+Or how to keep your luggage in tip-top shape no matter where you travel?
+Read on for these essential (and easy) tips on how to actually keep your luggage looking pristine.

 Person rolling yellow suitcase in home